-Many people may not realize that stormwater collected in drains located on the curbs of their streets does not flow to their local water treatment plant.
+Many people may not realize that stormwater collected in drains located on the street curbs does not flow to their local water treatment plant.
 Rather, this water remains untreated and is discharged directly into the waterways.
 During this journey to the waterways, stormwater collects and carries a broad range of pollutants.
 Stormwater is a nonpoint source of pollution thus making it extremely difficult to address and the single greatest threat to our water quality and watershed health.
-Non-point source pollution comes from many diffuse runoff sources such as rainfall, snowmelt, flowing over and through the ground, picking up pollutants as it goes.
+Nonpoint source pollution comes from many diffuse runoff sources, such as rainfall and snowmelt, flowing over and through the ground, picking up pollutants as it goes.